polterguy/polterguy.github.io/documentation/magic.signals/index.md

 # A Super Signal implementation for Hyperlambda

-Magic Signals is a _"Super Signals"_ implementation for .Net 5 built on top of [Magic Node](https://github.com/polterguy/magic.node), allowing you to invoke functions from one assembly in another assembly without having any direct references between the projects.
+magic.signals is a _"Super Signals"_ implementation for .Net 6 built on top of magic.node,
+allowing you to invoke functions from one assembly in another assembly without having any direct references between your projects.

 ## Rationale